How to Check Your Summer EBT Balance

 4. Select the option to check your balance

-If your Summer EBT benefits were loaded onto your existing SNAP EBT card, both balances will be listed separately on the same call.
-For a full list of EBT customer service phone numbers organized by state, see our guide: EBT Phone Numbers for All States.
+If your Summer EBT was loaded onto your existing SNAP card, both balances will be listed separately during the same call.

 Method 3: Check Online Through Your State’s EBT Portal

-Most states provide an online account portal where you can log in and view your current EBT balance, transaction history, and recent purchases.
-This is especially useful if you want to review exactly how your Summer EBT balance has been spent.
+Most states offer an online account portal where you can view your balance, transaction history, and recent purchases.
+This is especially useful for tracking exactly how your Summer EBT funds have been spent.

 Method 4: Check at an ATM or Point-of-Sale Terminal

-You can also check your Summer EBT balance at many ATMs and point-of-sale (POS) terminals that accept Quest® network cards.
+You can check your balance at many ATMs and point-of-sale terminals on the Quest® network.
 Insert your card, enter your PIN, and select the balance inquiry option.

-Important note: Summer EBT benefits function like SNAP food benefits — they are loaded to the food/SNAP account on your card, not the cash account.
-When checking your balance at an ATM, make sure you’re checking the food benefit balance, not the cash balance.
+Important: Summer EBT functions like SNAP food benefits — it loads to the food/SNAP account, not the cash account.
+At an ATM, make sure you select the food benefit balance.
 Summer EBT cannot be withdrawn as cash.

 How to Check Your Summer EBT Balance by State

-California’s Summer EBT program (connected to the CalFresh/EBT system) allows cardholders to check balances online at the California EBT portal, by calling the number on the back of the card, or at checkout.
-For more on California’s benefits system, visit our California SNAP & EBT page.
+California: Check balances online at the California EBT portal, by calling the number on the back of your card, or on your receipt at checkout.
+For more detail on California’s benefits system, see the California SNAP & EBT guide.

 Understanding Your Summer EBT Balance